 When you get an inspection done, you will know what you’re getting into with the home.
 Along with a general home inspection, you may also need a pest inspection, radon test, chimney inspection, or another type of inspection, depending on the property.

 Along with these three upfront costs, you may need to pay for a real estate attorney and pay for taxes and insurance.
 It’s common for taxes and insurance to be included in your monthly mortgage payment.

-You will have several upfront costs for buying a home.
+You will have several upfront cost of buying a home.
 Along with these costs, you will also have some costs you will pay monthly or as things happen.
-Here are some of the ongoing costs of buying a home to be aware of.
+Here are some ongoing cost of buying a home to be aware of.